tidev/titanium-docs/docs/api/titanium/app/ios/backgroundservice.md

 * The OS terminates the service for one of the reasons discussed in "Background Service Limitations", below.

-A background service can invoke a [Titanium.App.iOS.LocalNotification](Titanium.App.iOS.LocalNotification), which prompts users via a dialog to return to the application and provides a button that brings it back into the foreground.
+A background service can invoke a <Titanium.App.iOS.LocalNotification>, which prompts users via a dialog to return to the application and provides a button that brings it back into the foreground.